yeahml/yeahml/README.md

 # YeahML

-YeahML is a prototype framework for creating ML models ([D|R|C]NNs, primarily) using only, easy to understand, with sane defaults, configuration files (yaml or json).
+YeahML is a prototype framework for creating ML models using configuration files (yaml or json).

-Examples are currently being worked through and can be found in the [examples directory](./examples)
+The api currently changes frequently, but I will be trying to include examples+documentation in the [examples directory](./examples) in the coming weeks/months.

+## Development

+This project and documentation is ongoing+work in progress.
+Please reach out if you have questions, thoughts, or general interest.

+I could use help working+thinking through this project.
+If you would like to help, please feel free to open an issue and/or reach out to me on twitter [@Jack_Burdick](https://twitter.com/Jack_Burdick)

+## Overview

 The core implementation is as follows: